-So, how do you clean your gutters?
-And which gutter cleaning solutions can you use?
+So, how do you clean your stained white gutters?
+And which homemade gutter cleaning solution can you use?
 This article addresses everything that you’ll need to properly clean your gutters.

 It includes some easy to follows steps to clean your gutters and some homemade gutter-cleaning solutions that you can use to get the job done.
 So, let’s get started!

 To keep your gutters in good condition, it’s important to clean them a few times a year.
 To clean properly, you’ll need a ladder, a water hose, rubber gloves, a scrub brush, and a gutter-cleaning solution.
 If you have a power washer, that will work as well.